cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   - Click OK to save the settings.
 MobaXterm will now need to restart.
   - When you restart MobaXterm, you will be prompted for the passphrase associated with your private key.

-  The equivalent action in a Mobaxterm terminal window is
+  The equivalent action in a MobaXterm terminal window is

   {{<command user="user" host="mobaxterm">}}
   ssh-add ~/.ssh/id_ecdsa_jasmin